pnnl/neuromancer/README.md

 (neuromancer) user@machine:~$ python setup.py develop
 ```

+## Torch-scatter
+Torch-scatter requires a pip install which usually fails when using conda create with a yml file.
-To install torch-scatter you will need to know the pytorch and
+If you get an error message about the pip install you will need to know the pytorch and
 cuda versions on your conda environment (these should be installed already if using the env.yml file).

 ``` bash